HighKingofMelons/sep1-redo/README.md

 ## Running
 - Clone the repo
-- Run './mvnw javafx:run' in the project directory
+- Run ´./mvnw javafx:run´ in the project directory